-Email the completed application to killara-h.school@det.nsw.edu.au.
-Email the completed Illness/Misadventure application, with supporting evidence, to the school email address within 5 school days of the due date of the assessment task or on the first day of your return to school before 3 pm.
-Whichever occurs earlier applies.
-Students must be prepared to complete any missed assessment from their first day of return to school.
-Therefore, students must contact their classroom teacher on the first day of return to school and arrange a date and time for the assessment to be completed.
-All assessments must be completed by the student to address course requirements.
+- You must attend school on the first day not covered by independent evidence. - Students must be prepared to complete any missed assessment from their first day of return to school.
+Therefore, students must see the subject Head Teacher on the first day of return to school and arrange a date and time for the assessment to be completed. - All assessments must be completed by the student to address course requirements.